tylerdrummey/BeatNet/README.md

 # Motivation and Questions

-This project will explore machine learning’s capability to understand music and classify musical relationships between songs.
+This project will explore a classification model's capacity to understand and classify musical relationships between songs.
 The Spotify API provides the necessary features for describing songs.
-The DJ Mix Dataset provides access to training data regarding relationships between songs, (further data about which could be collected using webscrapers on soundcloud or 1001tracklists.com).
+The DJ Mix Dataset provides access to training data regarding relationships between songs (further data about which could be collected using webscrapers on soundcloud or 1001tracklists.com).
 Together these datasets will serve as training data in an algorithm that identifies compatible songs based on their features.

 Inspiration for BeatNet came from listening to DJ mixes.
 This experience lends well to testing our model: we have both a subjective intuition regarding song compatibility, as well as an array of DJ mixes not in the training set that can be used to evaluate the model’s performance.